-There are also some medical reasons why toddlers move a lot while they are sleeping.
+There are also some medical reasons why toddlers move a lot while sleeping.
 If you think the cause is due to a medical reason, then you should get your toddler checked out by a medical professional.

-- PLMS – Periodic Limb Movement Disorder: Where the limbs regularly move during sleep.
+- PLMS – Periodic Limb Movement Disorder: The limbs regularly move during sleep.
 This may result in your toddler being very tired the next day.

 - Parasomnia: A sleep disorder when regular abnormal movements are present.
 These movements can occur at any time during the sleep stages.